mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

    *Diagram of the methods described in this section.*

 Method 1 is the preferred method of adapting a scheme to CCPP.
-This involves making modifications to the original scheme so that it is CCPP-compliant (see :numref:`Chapter %s <CompliantPhysParams>`), containing subroutines that correspond to CCPP entry points (i.e. ``schemename_init``, ``schemename_run``, etc.) as necessary.
+This involves making modifications to the original scheme so that it is CCPP-compliant (see :numref:`Chapter %s <CompliantPhysParams>`), containing subroutines that correspond to CCPP entry points (i.e. ``{schemename}_init``, ``{schemename}_run``, etc.) as necessary.
 It should be accompanied by appropriate metadata files (see :numref:`Section %s <MetadataRules>`), and it must be updated to remove any disallowed features as listed in :numref:`Section %s <CodingRules>`.

 While method 1 is preferred, there are cases where method 1 may not be possible: for example, in schemes that are shared with other, non-CCPP hosts, and so require specialized, model-specific drivers, and might be beholden to different coding standards required by another model.
 In cases such as this, method 2 may be employed.